proofgeist/feathers-filemaker/README.md

 ## About
 This is a FileMaker Adapter for feathers.js.
 It makes it trivial to create a feathers service for any FileMaker Layout.
 For non FileMaker people, a layout is a Table with a defined set of fields, and related records.

 This currently passes all but two tests in the feathers-service-test suite.
-There is not an easy way to do a a true POST, which would require nulling fields.
-When you POST, you basically just get a Patch.
+There is not an easy way to do a a true PUT, which would require nulling fields.
+When you PUT or in feathers terms 'update', you basically just get a PATCH.
 We also do not support the $in and $nin query filters.
 We may in the future.
 Support for $or is limited.
 Only single fields will work.

 ## Install